Laguna1989/obsidian_notes/Presentations/2025-06-03_CodeReadingWorkshop/2025-6-03_CodeReadingWorkshop.md

 # Discussion

-- Talk about why you picked your points
+- What did you pick and why?
-- How do those observations help with deciding what to look for next
+- Do those observations help with deciding what to look for next?
 - Are there lines or statements that were chosen by everyone vs by only a few?

+---

+# Technical Discussion

 - What is the domain, framework and programming language?
 - What knowledge do you think is required to better understand the code?

 ---

+# Sidetrack: IDE Support

+> Code is not read linearly

+Good IDEs support via
+- Syntax highlighting
+- Search
+- Find Usages
+- Peek (go to definition)
+- Collapse/Expand
+- ...

+---

 # Dependency Graph

-- Unfamiliar code can be scary 👻
-- Having a concrete activity to do will help!
+> Bring order to the chaos

-- Creating a dependency graph visualizes the structure
+- Manually create a dependency graph
+- Visualize the structure

 ---

 # Examine the Code (5 min)

-Variables
 - Underline all the variables

-Functions
 - Circle all the function definitions

-Classes
 - Square all the class definitions

 Draw a link between the definitions and their usage(s)